kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### Lorraine Tortured Whistleblower

-- Another account appeared to be a trigger to remind me of Lorraine Blackbourn who had hung herself in July 2021 in .
+- Another fake account reminded me of Lorraine Blackbourn, I believe intentionally.
+- Lorraine Blackbourn, if you remember, was [my friend who hung herself in July 2021](../../2021/july.md#lorraine-blackbourn-commits-suicide) in very unusual circumstances as this police statement has documented extensively.
-- This account tag teamed with the [Aniloviator](1-12.md#aniloviator) account mentioned before.
+- The account tag teamed with the [`@Aniloviator`](1-12.md#aniloviator) account and the [`@SeonaidDawn`](1-12.md#seonaiddawn) account which is extraordinary considering [I ran in the general election with Seonaid](../june.md#election-campaign) just a few months later.
-- This account had been following me since January but the threat level ramped up in March.
+- The account had been following me since January but the threat level ramped up in March.

 ![Lorraine](../../../content/images/threats/lorraine/lorraine%20account.png)
 ![Lorraine](../../../content/images/threats/lorraine/lorraine-2.png)

-- I thought `@kiwipally` was also a stalker account as they were very active at this time.
+- I thought `@kiwipally` was also a stalker account as they were very active at this time, although it does seem that `@kiwipally`, and perhaps others, were on my side without my knowledge at the time.
+- Nevertheless, it would not surprise me if `@kiwipally` was run by an ex-pat from the Marina Alta region as a common feature of the stalking was a push-pull, now-friend-now-enemy activity.
+- The reply from `@kiwipally` is referring to me complaining about being stalked by this account on X.

 ![Lorraine](../../../content/images/threats/lorraine/lorraine%20again.png)
 ![Lorraine](../../../content/images/threats/lorraine/lorraine-5.png)